 Continuing Education and additional certifications such as courses to become a CPR instructor are offered as necessary, as well as free CPR and driving courses to maintain your required certification.

-If you cannot open the file, you can request an application as a word document by e-mail.
+You will need Adobe Reader to open/read the pdf.
+It can be downloaded for free from the Adobe website.
+If you still cannot open the file, you can request an application as a word document by e-mail.